Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Introduction

-Assuming a delta function distribution of mass, we first estimate the event rate and eccentricity distribution of sub-solar mass primordial black hole binaries formed in dark matter halos in Section \ref{sec:model}.
-The merger rate of sub-solar mass binaries is shown to be higher than that of $30\msun$ binary primordial black holes as considered in \cite{Bird:2016} by one to two orders or magnitude.
-With design sensitivity, the Advanced LIGO and Virgo observatories would be expected to detect one $1\msun-1\msun$ binary with eccentricity $e^\mathrm{10Hz}\ge0.1$ at a gravitational-wave frequency of 10 Hz with $\sim10$ years of observation, if the fraction of primordial black hole in dark matter is $100\%$.
-Third generation detectors would detect primordial black hole binaries with a single mass varying from $0.01\msun$ to $1\msun$ and eccentricity distribution derived from this late Universe formation channel.
-Non-detection in the future would put constraints on the event rate modeling.
-In Section \ref{sec:search}, we investigate the capability of the current match-filtering search pipeline using a quasi-circular waveform template bank to identify signals with eccentricity by simulated gravitational wave data.
-Results show that $41\%$ and $6\%$ of the signals would be missed compared to the idealized maximum for $0.1\msun-0.1\msun$ and $1\msun-1\msun$ binaries, respectively, arising from the mismatch of gravitational wave signals from eccentricity.
+In Section \ref{sec:model}, assuming a delta function distribution of mass, we first estimate the event rate and eccentricity distribution of subsolar mass primordial black hole binaries formed in dark matter halos .
+The merger rate of subsolar mass binaries is shown to be higher than that of $30\msun$ binary primordial black holes as considered in \cite{Bird:2016} by one to two orders of magnitude.
+With design sensitivity, the Advanced LIGO and Virgo observatories would be expected to detect one $1\msun-1\msun$ binary with eccentricity $e^\mathrm{10Hz}\ge0.1$ at a gravitational-wave frequency of 10 Hz with $\sim10$ years of observation, if the fraction of the primordial black hole in dark matter is $100\%$.
+Third generation detectors would detect primordial black hole binaries with a single mass varying from $0.01\msun$ to $1\msun$ and eccentricity distribution derived from this late-universe formation channel.
+Nondetection in the future would put constraints on the event rate modeling.
+In Section \ref{sec:search}, we investigate the capability of the current match-filtering search pipeline using a quasi-circular waveform template bank to identify signals with eccentricity by simulated gravitational-wave data.
+Results show that $41\%$ and $6\%$ of the signals would be missed compared to the idealized maximum for $0.1\msun-0.1\msun$ and $1\msun-1\msun$ binaries, respectively, arising from the mismatch of gravitational-wave signals from eccentricity.
 Section \ref{sec:con} presents the discussions and conclusions.